PhantomX95/django-simple-blog/README.md

 ---

-This README provides a comprehensive guide to set up the Django Blog application, explains the core features and technologies, and offers instructions on how to contribute.
+This README provides a comprehensive guide to set up the Django Blog application, explains the core features, and offers instructions on how to contribute.